fieldtrip/website/development/integration.md

 ### Dokuwiki

 We use [dokuwiki](http://dokuwiki.org/) as the CMS system on which our website is implemented.
 The CMS is hosted on a virtual machine at the DCCN.
-Upon an edit of the wiki, a tweet is send to http://twitter.com/fieldtriptoolbx.
+Upon an edit of the wiki, a tweet is send to <http://twitter.com/fieldtriptoolbx>.

 ### Mailman

 We use this for a number of email discussion lists.
-It is hosted by C&CZ at http://mailman.science.ru.nl.
-Upon an email to the main FieldTrip mailing list, a tweet is send to http://twitter.com/fieldtriptoolbx.
+It is hosted by C&CZ at <http://mailman.science.ru.nl>.
+Upon an email to the main FieldTrip mailing list, a tweet is send to <http://twitter.com/fieldtriptoolbx>.

 ### Facebook

-We use http://facebook.com/fieldtriptoolbox to announce events and to post photo's and messages that relate to the social interaction between developers and users.
+We use <http://facebook.com/fieldtriptoolbox> to announce events and to post photos and messages that relate to the social interaction between developers and users.
 The Facebook page is not used to provide support.
 People who like our Facebook page are displayed on the start page.
-Photo's from Facebook albums are often used in news messages on the start page.
+Photos from Facebook albums are often used in news messages on the start page.

 ### Twitter

-We use http://twitter.com/fieldtriptoolbx to notify people about events.
+We use <http://twitter.com/fieldtriptoolbx> to notify people about events.
 Wiki page edits, email messages to the discussion list and code commits are posted on the timeline.

 ### YouTube